jtencer/jtencer.github.io/_pages/pubs.md

 ### Preprints

-J. Tencer and K. Potter, “Enabling Nonlinear Manifold Projection Reduced-Order Models by Extending Convolutional Neural Networks to Unstructured Data”, SIAM Journal on Scientific Computing, in review.
+J. Tencer and K. Potter, “A Tailored Convolutional Neural Network for Nonlinear Manifold Learning of Computational Physics Data using Unstructured Spatial Discretizations”, SIAM Journal on Scientific Computing, in review.

 F. Rizzi, E. Parish, P. Blonigan, J. Tencer, “A Compute-Bound Formulation of Galerkin Model Reduction for Linear Time-Invariant Dynamical Systems,” SIAM Journal on Scientific Computing, in review.